unswsecsoc/constitution/README.md

         4.18.1.3 All present members shall be provided a paper ballot;
         4.18.1.4 Candidates may campaign at the meeting before voting begins.
 If unable to do so, the Returning Officer shall read out their blurb, if any was provided.
       4.18.2 Online Elections
-        4.18.2.1 At least two (2) weeks before the election;
+        4.18.2.1 At least two (2) weeks before the election:
-          4.18.2.1.1 Nominations will open,
+          4.18.2.1.1 Nominations will open; and
-          4.18.2.1.2 and members will be notified that they need to sign up to the society on SpArc before voting begins to be eligible to vote.
+          4.18.2.1.2 Members will be notified that they need to sign up to the society on SpArc before voting begins to be eligible to vote.
-        4.18.2.2 At least one (1) week before the election;
+        4.18.2.2 At least one (1) week before the election:
-          4.18.2.2.1 Nominations will close,
+          4.18.2.2.1 Nominations will close;
-          4.18.2.2.2 candidates may start campaigning,
+          4.18.2.2.2 Candidates may start campaigning; and
-          4.18.2.2.3 and voting will begin, where official ballots shall only be sent to all members who have signed up to the society on SpArc.
+          4.18.2.2.3 Voting will begin, where official ballots shall only be sent to all members who have signed up to the society on SpArc.
         4.18.2.3 The results are to be declared at a General Meeting held within fourteen (14) days of the conclusion of voting.
     4.19 AGM Elections
       4.19.1 At least three (3) weeks prior to the AGM date, notice of the AGM and nomination procedure shall be given to members.
       4.19.2 Seven (7) days prior to the AGM, the official voting ballot shall be sent to members;

-# 5 FINANCE;
+# 5 FINANCE
     5.1 The club shall hold an account with a financial institution approved by Arc;
     5.2 The Executive must approve all accounts and expenditures for payment;
     5.3 All financial transactions shall require two (2) signatures of members of the Executive;